Notarization of Documents

 What documents normally require notarization?

+Yes, notarization of documents is a requirement for many documents.
 Certain affidavits, real estate deeds and other documents may not be legally binding unless duly notarized.

 How do I get my document notarized?

-Can a Notary refuse to serve people?
+May a notary refuse to serve people?

 Notaries should not refuse to serve anyone because of religion, nationality or lifestyle.
 A Notarial Services Attorney may only refuse service to anyone if they have a good reason to suspect fraud and the signer cannot reasonably prove his or her identity and general competence.